 Alterations proposed by Sir Thomas involved extending the Library (situate on the first floor of the main building, immediately behind the Round Hall) into the space occupied by the Rolls and Nisi Prius Courts behind it, thereby increasing its square footage from 2,200 superficial feet to 4000 superficial feet, being ample seating accommodation to satisfy the needs of all the barristers frequenting it.
 Funding for the project was proposed to come from the general fund of unclaimed money belonging to suitors in the courts, and the Telegraph was optimistic that it would be promptly carried out – perhaps in time for the start of the 1894 legal year.

 Sadly, this plan never came to fruition, due to opposition from an unexpected source – the Incorporated Law Society of Ireland.
 Extending into the Nisi Prius and Rolls Court involved rehousing these courts in new buildings in the Four Courts Yard, extending across to meet the wall of the Solicitors Building.
-The Council of the Law Society, already at loggerheads with the Benchers regarding what it regarded as the woefully inadequate provision afforded to them in the Four Courts, sought to have this building reconstructed as part of the works.
+The Council of the Law Society, already at loggerheads with the Benchers regarding what it regarded as the woefully inadequate provision afforded to solicitors in the Four Courts, sought to have its own building reconstructed as part of the proposed extension works.

 What happened next is summarised in the Council’s own Annual published in the Freeman’s Journal of November 1894: